-More businesses are focusing on content marketing as a crucial component to driving sales.
-In the 2019 Content Marketing Institute and Marketing Profs B2B report, organizations are increasing their spending on content marketing, with the biggest increase in content creation.
+More businesses are focusing on content marketing as a crucial component to driving sales, and that includes manufacturing companies.
+In the 2023 Content Marketing Institute and Marketing Profs Manufacturing report, organizations report content marketing has become more important piece of their marketing strategy than a year ago.

-Here, I’ll talk about how your content marketing efforts can have a direct impact on sales and how to use content to make your sales team’s life easier.
+Here, I’ll talk about how your content marketing efforts can have a direct impact on businesses in any industry, as well as specifically relating to sales in manufacturing, and how to use content to make life easier for your sales team.

 Content before tech